 Sunil Amrith is the Renu and Anand Dhawan Professor of History at Yale University, with a secondary appointment as Professor at the Yale School of the Environment.
+He serves as Director of the MacMillan Center for International and Area Studies, and as Yale’s Vice Provost for International Affairs.

 Amrith is a prize-winning historian, a dedicated teacher, and author of five books that put Asia at the heart of global history and show how the movement of people has changed the planet.
 He combines a storyteller’s eye with two decades of archival research across languages and continents.
+Together with Ruth Coffey, he has also made his first foray into literature for children.

 Amrith was born in Nairobi, Kenya, and grew up in Singapore, where his parents moved when he was a baby.
 Growing up at a crossroads of trade and migration left him with a deep interest in how cultures meet and mix.
 As a child he had the good fortune to be able to travel widely in India and Southeast Asia, and they remain the parts of the world that most fascinate him as a historian.